NOObMasTer18/Celebal-Summer-Internship-Project/README.md

 ## Requirements

-- The SQL Server database is hosted on a remote server with the IP address: `xxx.xxx.xxx.xxx`
+- The SQL Server database is hosted on a remote server with the IP address: `4.240.94.220`
 - Database name: `CompanyDB`
 - Table name: `Employees`
 - Credentials: